 Once you’ve done all of the above, you need to invest in your pension as well as life insurance.

-The first is important because when you grow old and no longer able to work, you still need a way to support yourself so you do not become a burden to family.
+The first is important because when you grow old and are no longer able to work, you still need a way to support yourself so you do not become a burden to your family.

-The second is important so that IF something happens to you, your family won’t need to worry about money.
-They would be protected.
+The second is important so that IF something happens to you, your family won’t need to worry about money because they’d be insured.

-There are now many, many insurance options available to you.
+There are now many insurance options available to you.